monerium/smart-contracts/README.md

 ## Using Monerium money / Token integration

-We at [Monerium](https://monerium.com) er really exited to talk to all developers and builders that want to use money in their applications.
+We at [Monerium](https://monerium.com) are really excited to talk to all developers and builders that want to use money in their applications.
-Go to [monerium.com](https://monerium.com) and fill out the "Partner with Monerium" form and our expert staff will be available to help you every step of the way, from implementation to ongoing operations.
+Go to [monerium.com](https://monerium.com/#partners) and fill out the "Partner with Monerium" form and our expert staff will be available to help you every step of the way, from implementation to ongoing operations.

 Each token has the following [ERC20](https://eips.ethereum.org/EIPS/eip-20) and [ERC677](https://github.com/ethereum/EIPs/issues/677) methods available to integrate with your application.